 “Why don’t you go back,” I asked.

 Somehow the question seemed to wake him up from somewhere deep in thought.
 “I can’t,” he replied, letting the words just linger, hanging there in the gentle wind.
 After another long pause he went on, “I’ve done something that won’t allow me to go back.”

 He went on, “I knew it was wrong.
 She was married and had so many things to work out.
 I didn’t need to complicate things.
 This all just happened the night before last.
 Yesterday morning I got up early, looked at her sleeping, and knew I needed to figure out some things.
 So I jumped on my bike, and to be quite honest, I’ve been riding ever since.
-For twenty-four hours I’m been searching for answers.
-I don’t know why I pulled in here.
-But I did.
+For 24 hours I’ve been searching for answers.
+I don’t know why I pulled in here, but I did.
 And there you two were.
-I want to get things right with God and I’m sorry I walked away.
+I want to get things right with God and I’m sorry that I walked away.
 I’ve made so many bad choices since then that I don’t think I can go back.
-Besides, if He did forgive me, it still wouldn’t be ok because I plan to go home and repeat the same mistake.
+Besides, if He did forgive me, it still wouldn’t be okay because I plan to go home and repeat the same mistake.
 I don’t want to – I can’t – give up the woman I love even though being with her now isn’t the right thing.”

 So there was William, just like so many of us are, standing at the crossroads of what we want and what we think is right.
 Sometimes we just need someone to listen and talk through things with us.
 That’s exactly what happened that day.
 The two of us talked about how short life really is and what is ultimately important.
 That God forgives and not only forgives, but then enables us with the power of his Spirit to do what is right.
 Often, doing the right thing requires a sacrifice.
 William knew those things, he just needed to be reminded.
 Maybe you need to be reminded of those things too.
 We all do.